-Gunnison Crested Butte is a wild and scenic destination for your Colorado camping trip.
+Gunnison and Crested Butte are wild and scenic destination for a camping trip.
 You’ll likely be able to find a spot close to your favorite hiking or mountain biking trails in spring, summer or fall.
-Whether you are car camping, tent camping or staying in an RV, there are many campsite options in the Gunnison Valley.
-Most car-accessible camping in Crested Butte and Gunnison is in designated sites, meaning that camping is only allowed in sites marked by signs.
-While camping in the Gunnison Valley, please take good care of our beautiful public lands so everyone can continue to enjoy them in the future.
-Follow the principles of Leave No Trace and be courteous to other campers.
+Whether you are camping in a car, tent or RV, there are many campsite options in the Gunnison Valley.
+Most car-accessible campsites in Crested Butte and Gunnison are designated sites, meaning that camping is only allowed in sites marked by signs.
+While you’re here, please take good care of our beautiful public lands so everyone can continue to enjoy them in the future.
+Follow the principles of Leave No Trace and be courteous to other campers and public lands users.

 There are four different types of camping areas in Gunnison Crested Butte — dispersed, designated, developed and private.
 Discover which type is the best fit for you.